microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ### Reset the body element

-Now we can start buildinga layout, we will start by reseting the body elements, adding a base font and then we will move on to navigation.
+Now we can start building a layout, we will start by resetting the body elements, adding a base font and then we will move on to navigation.

-It's common practice to remove the defualt padding and margin from the body, add the following to main.css.
+It's common practice to remove the default padding and margin from the body, add the following to main.css.
 ```css
 body{
   padding: 0;